Cinema of Kenya: Government promotion of film making

 Remarkably though, the standards of films in 2016 was amazingly high.
 This was evidence that the workshops to train teachers on film skills held at State House Girls' High School in Nairobi had borne fruit.
 The secondary category was very competitive with schools effectively going for the top awards.
 Kangubiri Girls' High School had a winning thriller Science fiction story titled The Return to Planet Earth.
 The story is about a generation of African children who were evacuated to a planet in the Andromeda galaxy before the third world war broke out.
 Four hundred years into the future their great-grandchildren, who are at the time very advanced in technology return to learn from the unfortunate planet.
 State House Girls' High School produced The Principal's Daughter a story about a girl who is bashed by teachers, students and even workers because she is the principal's daughter which leads her to joining a clandestine underground movement.
 Kagumo High School was judged the best boys' school coming third with a film Fire of Passion that explored how parent's irresponsibility can lead to distracting the child's attention at school.

 The documentaries were much improved with Maryhill Girls' High School taking the top judges award with The Unspoken a film about how sexual abuse affects the girl child.
 Many institutions invested well in the documentary.
 The screen dance and the screen choral verse were however weak needed more skilled input.

 The primary schools improved in 2016.
 Elimu Academy won top honours with their film Tamasha about the pain of a girl whose father, a soldier, has to go to Somalia for peace-keeping.
 Rockside Academy explored the effect of absent parents on children in Absent Again.
 Kayole One Primary School produced Unknown Angels about a child who is poor in mathematics but who is taught the secrets of mathematics by two unknown boys who happen to be angels.

 The colleges and universities had a low turnout in 2016.
 Asumbi Teachers' College, Tambach Teachers' Training College, Machakos Teachers' Training College and Shanzu Teachers' College dominated the teacher's colleges with good quality films.

 Among the tertiary colleges Kenya Institute of Mass Communication and Mombasa Aviation college dominated.

-The universities posted acceptable standards with Moi university, Maseno university, Mount Kenya university and the University of Nairobi presenting films.
-The full list of all the institutions that participated are in wiki table 3 and 4 on the right side of this page :
+The universities posted acceptable standards with Moi University, Maseno University, Mount Kenya University and the University of Nairobi presenting films.